pingcap/docs-cn/tiup/tiup-cluster.md

-  display     Display information of a TiDB cluster list        List all clusters audit       Show audit log of cluster operation import      Import an exist TiDB cluster from TiDB-Ansible edit-config Edit TiDB cluster config reload      Reload a TiDB cluster's config and restart if needed patch       Replace the remote package with a specified package and restart the service
+  display     Display information of a TiDB cluster list        List all clusters audit       Show audit log of cluster operation import      Import an exist TiDB cluster from TiDB Ansible edit-config Edit TiDB cluster config reload      Reload a TiDB cluster's config and restart if needed patch       Replace the remote package with a specified package and restart the service